Beyound3d/Python-Mastery/readme.md

 Python is widely used in various domains, including:

-1. Web development (both frontend and backend) [3].
+1. Web development (both frontend and backend).
-2. Data science and data analysis [6].
+2. Data science and data analysis.
-3. Machine learning and artificial intelligence [6].
+3. Machine learning and artificial intelligence.
-4. Automation and scripting [4].
+4. Automation and scripting.
-5. Software development and testing [3].
+5. Software development and testing.
 Its extensive standard library and the presence of third-party libraries make it versatile and powerful for many types of software development projects.